Bylaws of the College Assembly in the College of Liberal Arts and Sciences

 - Each year in anticipation of spring elections the secretary of the CA shall solicit nominations for CAC and the College standing committees from the full CA faculty membership.
 This solicitation should occur no later than February 15th and should allow for nominations up until March 1st.

 - Eligible faculty may self-nominate, or nominate another eligible member of the faculty for membership on CAC or the standing committees.
+The secretary of the CA will obtain the consent of each nominee to be placed on the ballot.

 - If an insufficient number of nominations are received (i.e., not enough names to fill all open positions), the secretary of the CA shall solicit additional nominations from the chairs and directors of the units, completing this solicitation no later than March 15th.